Avnzx/AZ-1/Documentation/log.md

   - [ ] Player Movement and Camera
     - [ ] Fall damage / General Velocity Damage
     - [ ] Player movement is limited
+			- [ ] All done via *forces* as player weight matters
+				- [ ] Should be able to have target inertia relative to nearest object / planet
       - [ ] If grounded then do not rotate vertically when looking up and down
       - [ ] If not grounded freelook as long as there is ΔV left to consume
+				- [ ] Use an acceleration to look so it *feels* like you are using real RCS
+					- [ ] Should (rotational) deceleration be instant?
         - [ ] Else limit range of look to like ±30°
 - [ ] Planets
   - [ ] Planet Gravity